bing1980/Pro-Git/Chapter 6 - GitHub.md

 * An example of how to use it or get it running
 * The license that the project is offered under
 * How to contribute to it
 #### CONTRIBUTING
+The other special file that GitHub recognizes is the CONTRIBUTING file.
+If you have a file named CONTRIBUTING with any file extension, GitHub will show Opening a Pull Request when a CONTRIBUTING file exists. when **anyone starts opening a Pull Request**.

+### Project Administration
+#### Changing the Default Branch